How Relationship Mapping Shortens Your Sales Cycle

 Finally, even if you establish a strong connection with a contact in the organization, and they say, “This is a great idea, I’m on board,” guess what?
 That support can result in zero practical help because of one human tendency: avoiding individual risk.

-How often do people say they’re willing to buy, but aren’t willing to be an advocate?
+How often do people say they’re willing to engage in the buying process, but aren’t willing to be an advocate?
 According to the CEB survey, 50% of the time.
 That’s a lot.

 Being vocal can be intimidating and impractical, especially if the contact is lower on the totem pole.
 A supporter may not want to put themselves out there and face potential criticism.
 It doesn’t matter how great your solution is; if your supporters feel like they are going it alone, then they may be less likely to speak up.